Olin (NYSE:OLN) Given New $53.00 Price Target at KeyCorp

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, June 10th.
-Stockholders of record on Monday, May 10th will be issued a dividend of $0.20 per share.
-The ex-dividend date is Friday, May 7th.
-This represents a $0.80 annualized dividend and a dividend yield of 1.86%.
-Olin’s dividend payout ratio (DPR) is currently 133.33%.
+The firm also recently announced a quarterly dividend, which will be paid on Thursday, June 10th.
+Shareholders of record on Monday, May 10th will be given a dividend of $0.20 per share.
+This represents a $0.80 dividend on an annualized basis and a yield of 1.76%.
+The ex-dividend date of this dividend is Friday, May 7th.
+Olin’s payout ratio is currently 133.33%.

+In related news, Director John Mb Oconnor sold 15,000 shares of the business’s stock in a transaction that occurred on Monday, May 3rd.
+The shares were sold at an average price of $45.02, for a total value of $675,300.00.
+Following the completion of the sale, the director now directly owns 335 shares in the company, valued at $15,081.70.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Insiders own 11.70% of the company’s stock.

-Large investors have recently modified their holdings of the stock.
-Evolution Wealth Advisors LLC acquired a new position in Olin in the 4th quarter worth approximately $25,000.
-Charter Oak Capital Management LLC acquired a new position in Olin in the 4th quarter worth approximately $35,000.
-Global Retirement Partners LLC increased its holdings in Olin by 701.4% in the 1st quarter.
-Global Retirement Partners LLC now owns 1,154 shares of the specialty chemicals company’s stock worth $44,000 after buying an additional 1,010 shares during the period.
-CI Investments Inc. acquired a new position in Olin in the 4th quarter worth approximately $57,000.
-Finally, Hudock Inc. acquired a new position in Olin in the 1st quarter worth approximately $61,000.
-Institutional investors own 84.70% of the company’s stock.
+A number of institutional investors and hedge funds have recently bought and sold shares of OLN.
+Norges Bank acquired a new stake in Olin in the fourth quarter valued at $41,772,000.
+Victory Capital Management Inc. raised its holdings in shares of Olin by 35.2% during the first quarter.
+Victory Capital Management Inc. now owns 1,321,274 shares of the specialty chemicals company’s stock worth $50,169,000 after purchasing an additional 343,716 shares during the period.
+First Trust Advisors LP raised its holdings in shares of Olin by 67.4% during the fourth quarter.
+First Trust Advisors LP now owns 742,621 shares of the specialty chemicals company’s stock worth $18,239,000 after purchasing an additional 298,889 shares during the period.
+Northern Trust Corp raised its holdings in shares of Olin by 19.1% during the fourth quarter.
+Northern Trust Corp now owns 1,503,089 shares of the specialty chemicals company’s stock worth $36,916,000 after purchasing an additional 240,967 shares during the period.
+Finally, Engineers Gate Manager LP acquired a new stake in shares of Olin in the 4th quarter worth about $3,841,000.
+84.70% of the stock is currently owned by hedge funds and other institutional investors.

 About Olin